gvwilson/thirdbit/src/fiction/eimin/index.md

 "You're all right, you're all right," he repeated as she started crying.
 "It's over."

-As her tremors subsided he turned to me.
+She pushed him away weakly,
+then slumped in his arms
+as if she was going to collapse like the bandit.
-"Get the others.
+"Get the others,"
+he told me over his shoulder.
-We need to get out of here."
+"We need to get out of here."

 I nodded jerkily.
-The thing around his neck was glowing again.
+The thing around Suresh's neck was glowing again.
-I crouched down and pressed two fingers against the bandit's neck.
+I crouched down and pressed two fingers against the bandit's neck, but couldn't find a pulse.
-His pulse was fast,
-and his breath came in labored gasps.

 "Don't worry about him,"
 Suresh said roughly.